encadyma/swoosher/README.md

-# Chronos
+# Tab Cleaner
-> A productive tab manager doubling as a website blocker.
-Let online work flow like time.
+> A tab cleaning WebExtension (works on Firefox and Chrome-based browsers).

 ### Building
-Please see `dist/README.md` for more information on how to build Chronos.
+Please see `dist/README.md` for more information on how to build this web extension.